inasafe/inasafe-doc/docs/source/training/socialisation/introduction_of_qgis.rst

 hence please follow instructions to download the InaSAFE experimental :ref:`install` and skip steps 11-14.

-11. Go to :menuselection:`Plugins --> Manage and Install Plugins` This will take a couple of minutes for QGIS to contact its repository and show the list of plugins available.
+11. Go to :menuselection:`Plugins --> Manage and Install Plugins`.
+This will take a couple of minutes for QGIS to contact its repository and show the list of plugins available.

 12. Go to :guilabel:`New` tab.
 Type :kbd:`inasafe` into the filter box